arrestle/pythonguis/readme.md

 ### Why QT and Python?
 1. I chose Python because I needed to learn it for a new position I'm starting in December, 2024
-2. I chose QT because it provides professional quality User Interfaces with a Python wrapper called PySide6 for easy programming and is cross platform, meaning one program works on Linux, Windows and Mac OS laptops.
+2. I chose QT because it provides professional quality User Interfaces with a Python wrapper called PySide6 for easy programming and is cross platform, meaning one program works on Linux, Windows and Mac OS laptops, a requirement for musicians is Windows and Mac OS.
 4. Note I implemented this UI in Python using [QT Widgets](https://doc.qt.io/qtforpython-6/PySide6/QtWidgets/index.html), and not [QML](https://doc.qt.io/qtforpython-6/tutorials/basictutorial/qml.html).
 QML would be a good choice if you needed a tablet interface or were working with a separate UX team.
-As that is not the case here widgets are simpler.
+As that is not the case here widgets are a simpler choice.
 5. There was a choice between PySide6 and PyQt for Python wrappers for QT but for licensing reasons went with PySide6.
 They are extremely similar though.

 ### Investigation into QT using PySide6.